DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ![Add Claim Result](ResultAddClaims.png)

 You can verify the content of the token with the Token Preview panel.
-You have to check that the login name and groups are available in the id token using the authorization flow which the flow used by ODM.
+You have to check that the login name and groups are available in the ID token using the authorization flow which the flow used by ODM.

    *  Click the Token Preview
       *  OAuth/OIDC client: ODM Application